-The lecture was hosted at the CHS and moderated by Professor Sultan Barakat, the Center's Founding Director, and attended by a number of diplomats – including the Ambassadors of Ukraine, Kazakhstan, Azerbaijan, and the Republic of Turkey – along with a number of experts and students from the Doha Institute for Graduate Studies.
+Professor Sultan Barakat, the Center's Founding Director, moderated the lecture, which was attended by several diplomats, including the Ambassadors of Ukraine, Kazakhstan, Azerbaijan, and the Republic of Turkey, as well as experts and students from the Doha Institute for Graduate Studies.

 H.E.
 Shafiyev spoke about Azerbaijan's AIR Center, a think tank that delivers strategic insights and policy recommendations on international issues.
 It also aims to raise awareness of Azerbaijan's foreign policy priorities, particularly in the South Caucasus and the Armenia-Azerbaijan conflict, regional security, and economic cooperation, among others.